jdunic/Intro-To-Practical-Computing-R/pages/00_computer_setup.md

 pwd
 ~~~

-*Go back to the directory one level up*
+*Go back to the directory one level up (no space between the periods)*

 ~~~
 cd ..